litmuschaos/litmus/mkdocs/docs/experiments/categories/nodes/node-cpu-hog.md

   annotationCheck: "false"
   chaosServiceAccount: node-cpu-hog-sa
   experiments:
     - name: node-cpu-hog
       spec:
         components:
           env:
             # percentage of cpu to be stressed
             - name: CPU_LOAD
               value: "100"
             # node cpu core should be provided as 0 for cpu load
             # to work otherwise it will take cpu core as priority
             - name: NODE_CPU_CORE
-          value: '0'
+              value: "0"
             - name: TOTAL_CHAOS_DURATION
-          VALUE: '60'
+              value: "60"
 ```